 COMPLETE OR IN PREP MANUSCRIPTS

 David, A.S.***, S.Y.
 Strauss, C.A.
 Searcy, & M.E.
-Afkhami (Completed Manuscript) Mutualist-driven population persistence overwhelmed by herbivore pressure.
-Ecology Letters.
+Afkhami (In Prep) Mutualist-driven population persistence overwhelmed by herbivore pressure.
+Ecology.

 Afkhami, M.E., M. Friesen & J.R.
 Stinchcombe.
 (In Prep) Party Crashers?
 Third-party mutualist required for fitness alignment of legume-rhizobia mutualism.
 Evolution.